 The fact is people want to hire you.
 People like success.
 People like the experience of dealing with a professional.
 People enjoy spending money.
 It gives them a dopamine hit and an adrenaline rush.
 They’ve done CAT scans of people spending money.
 It’s equivalent to sex.
 For some people, it’s equivalent to sugar and drugs.
 That same money you’re afraid to ask for, they’re giving it to somebody else.
 It’s not that people don’t like sales.
 It’s not that people aren’t buying stuff.
 It’s not that people aren’t happy about it.
 You just aren’t getting your fair share of it.
 That’s my argument with all the women who say that they’re afraid to charge more money.

-Whitney, if I told you that I can do a competitive pricing analysis, give me two hours and I will assess all of your streams of income and your business model.
+Money doesn't change people into bad people; they were just masquerading and nice.
+Share on XWhitney, if I told you that I can do a competitive pricing analysis, give me two hours and I will assess all of your streams of income and your business model.
 I will put it up against similarly situated peers.
 I will do market research on your target audience.
 I will charge you $5,000, but then I will show you where you could increase profitability in your company by $200,000.
 Would you pay for it?
 I’d pay $5,000 at a chance at $200,000.
 I’d pay $5,000 even if it only nets me $10,000.
 I still won.
 As long as I get my $5,000 back, I’m happy.

 The problem is that people don’t want to invest because of that fear.
 That negative feeling about taking money from people, we also have a fear of paying people.
 We are afraid to invest.
 It’s twofold.
 When I come in and say, “You can pay me and I can help you make more money.”
 The fear is, “I don’t know if I can make more money.
 I don’t know if I deserve more money.
 No one’s going to pay me more money, Natalie.
 No one’s going to pay these high prices that you’re talking about.”
 How do some coaches charge $50,000 a year for coaching?
 How do they stay in business if no one’s paying them?
 Explain.
 There are $50,000 coaches.
 There are $100,000 masterminds.
 They exist.
 Someone paid for it.
 If you don’t ask, how do you get to it?

 If I tell you, “Whitney, I heard you on Clubhouse and you talked about how pricing was difficult for you.
 I would like to offer you a free discovery call.
 I normally charge a small fee because people are tire kickers.
 For you, I like you.
 You vetted me.
 I vet you.
-Let’s hop on a call.
+Let’s hop on a call.”
 We hop on a call and you start telling me about Jason and how long you’ve been running this podcast and how well it’s going.
 I’ll say, “I can help you.
 I have good news for you because I have some availability for the week of May 10th, 2021.
 I know you’re thinking that’s a few weeks out but that’s going to give you some time to do some homework.
 I can hone in.
 It’s a six-week program and it calls blank and it does blank.
-It’s X amount.
-I’m confident as shit that it’s X amount
+It’s X amount.”
+I’m confident as shit that it’s X amount.

 You’re going to think, “This girl is on it.
 This girl is on top.
 I thought she was sharp on Clubhouse.
 I can tell she has an MBA.
 If anybody could fix my problem, it’s Natalie.
 Her confidence makes me confident in her abilities.
 I don’t see how a person who talks this talk could not be the real deal.
 I’m going to take a chance.
 I’m going to pay it and I’m going to pay it in full.
 I’m going to step out on faith.”
 That’s what happens.
 When you are not confident, when you stutter with the number, when you say, “I’ll get back to you.”
 You don’t let people off the phone on a sales call without a number.
 It’s a sales call.
 That’s like going to a restaurant and they let you leave without feeding you.
 It’s cruel.